-Donation request letters are one of the essential tools in a fundraiser’s arsenal.
+Donation request letters or donation letters are one of the essential tools in a fundraiser’s arsenal.
 These letters can be sent to individuals and businesses.
 Depending on the reason for the request, the feel of these letters can either be formal or informal.

-Here are the 8 types of donation request letters you’ll learn about in this blog –
+Here are the 8 types of donation letters you’ll learn about in this blog –

 Sending out request letters to businesses and individuals is a way to give specific details on your campaign and organization.
 It is an excellent way to show how their donations impact the nonprofit.

-Donation request letters come in many forms.
+A fundraising letter comes in many forms.
 Whether these letters are formal or informal depends on the type of request you are making and the population you are contacting.
-Below are some of the more common types of request letters with examples to get you started.
+Below are some of the more common types of donation letters with examples to get you started.
 Some of these requests will look like regular letters and others will seem like more of a brochure.
-The design and text for each letter should be targeted specifically to your campaign and donor base.
+The design and text for each donation letter should be targeted specifically to your campaign and donor base.

 As a nonprofit fundraiser, you will quickly become comfortable writing individual donation request letters.
-This type of letter is the most common type of appeal letter sent to individuals or families during major campaigns.
+This type of letter is the most common type of appeal letter sent to individuals or families during major campaigns to raise money.

 The most popular of these campaigns tend to be at the end of the year when people are in a giving mood.
 Giving Tuesday is on the Tuesday after Thanksgiving and is an international day of giving.
 This day of giving is a great theme to use for your end-of-year individual donation request letter.

-Individuals who receive these requests will often have a history with your organization and have donated or volunteered in the past.
-Keep track of this information in your donor management system, and this knowledge can help you personalize the letter whenever possible.
+Individuals who receive a donation letter will often have a history with your organization and have donated or volunteered in the past.
+Keep track of this information in your donor management system, and this knowledge can help you personalize the donation letter whenever possible.
 With Donorbox, you can add internal notes about donors to the donor record to better keep track.
 This will better your response.

 People give to successful programs.
 If you can include a success story or facts that show how your organization has already made a difference, more individuals will want to be part of it.
 Personal success stories that include a picture will have an even greater impact.